tp-tc/release-services/src/releng_docs/deploying.rst

 Release Protocol
 ----------------

-This protocal is followed by the :ref:`services manager <services-managers>`.
+This protocol is followed by the :ref:`services manager <services-managers>`.

 #.
 If not already there, create a PR from ``master`` to ``production`` branch.
    (`Example of release PR`_).